(Updated July 16, 2020) | IKEA US is launching new vegan meatballs on September 28. This follows the official EU and UK launch slated for August.

 Sustainability is part of IKEA’s core mission.
 The company launched its Environmental Action Plan in 1992, championing a framework that uses minimal materials, packaging, and energy.

 Vegan food has also become part of IKEA’s sustainable ethos.
 The company aims to become “climate positive” by 2030 and offering more plant-based food is one way to do that.

 Over the past few years, IKEA has taken steps to increase its sustainable plant-based food options.
 The chain’s vegan veggie dogs were met with high customer approval following last summer’s launch.
-Other options include vegan seaweed-based caviar, dairy-free oat milk smoothies, and vegan soft serve ice cream, which launched in Europe last May.
+Other options include vegan seaweed-based caviar, dairy-free oat milk smoothies, and vegan soft-serve ice cream.
 The chain eventually plans to introduce the dairy-free ice cream globally.

 In addition to food, IKEA will attempt to source wood from more sustainable sources, use more recycled materials, and experiment with refurbishing products.